Keyera (TSE:KEY) Price Target Raised to C$37.00

-Keyera (TSE:KEY – Get Rating) had its target price boosted by equities research analysts at TD Securities from C$36.00 to C$37.00 in a research report issued to clients and investors on Wednesday, BayStreet.CA reports.
-The brokerage currently has a “buy” rating on the stock.
-TD Securities’ target price would suggest a potential upside of 16.10% from the company’s current price.
+Keyera (TSE:KEY – Get Rating) had its price target raised by National Bankshares from C$36.00 to C$37.00 in a research report sent to investors on Wednesday, BayStreet.CA reports.
+National Bankshares currently has an outperform rating on the stock.

-KEY has been the topic of several other research reports.
-CSFB raised shares of Keyera from a “neutral” rating to an “outperform” rating in a research report on Tuesday, February 8th.
-BMO Capital Markets upped their target price on shares of Keyera from C$31.00 to C$32.00 in a research note on Thursday, February 17th.
-National Bankshares upped their target price on shares of Keyera from C$36.00 to C$37.00 in a research note on Wednesday.
-Raymond James increased their price target on shares of Keyera from C$33.00 to C$34.00 and gave the company an “outperform” rating in a research note on Wednesday.
-Finally, Tudor Pickering & Holt set a C$31.00 price target on shares of Keyera and gave the company a “hold” rating in a research note on Wednesday, February 16th.
-Three research analysts have rated the stock with a hold rating and nine have issued a buy rating to the stock.
-Based on data from MarketBeat, Keyera has a consensus rating of “Buy” and a consensus price target of C$34.50.
+A number of other equities research analysts have also issued reports on the company.
+Tudor Pickering & Holt set a C$31.00 price target on Keyera and gave the company a hold rating in a report on Wednesday, February 16th.
+CIBC upgraded Keyera from a neutral rating to an outperform rating and increased their price target for the stock from C$34.00 to C$35.00 in a research report on Thursday, February 17th.
+BMO Capital Markets raised their target price on Keyera from C$31.00 to C$32.00 in a research report on Thursday, February 17th.
+Tudor Pickering restated a hold rating and issued a C$31.00 target price on shares of Keyera in a research report on Wednesday, February 16th.
+Finally, Credit Suisse Group upgraded Keyera to an outperform rating in a research report on Tuesday, February 8th.
+Three investment analysts have rated the stock with a hold rating and nine have given a buy rating to the stock.
+According to data from MarketBeat, the stock currently has a consensus rating of Buy and an average price target of C$34.50.

 About Keyera (Get Rating)